nx-lr/protea/readme.md

 ### Identifiers

-3nity defines an identifier as any sequence of letters, digits, combining marks, underscores (Unicode `Pc`) and dashes (Unicode `Pd`), provided that it starts with a letter or underscore, and does not end in any number of trailing dashes.
+Threenity defines an identifier as any sequence of letters, digits, combining marks, underscores (Unicode `Pc`) and dashes (Unicode `Pd`), provided that it starts with a letter or underscore, and does not end in any number of trailing dashes.

 The regular expression is: